-In the Science Ambassadors Programme, senior students volunteer their time to help new students settle into University life.

-As a first-year Science student you'll be connected to an ambassador on your Orientation day.
-Your ambassador will be there to answer your questions about university life, check in with you regularly, and give tips and support for you to excel in your new journey.
+In the Science Ambassadors Programme, senior ambassador leaders co-ordinate student ambassadors to support new students as they settle into university life.
+As a first-year science student, you'll meet with an ambassador on Orientation Day, who will answer your questions, check in with you, and offer support and advice to help you excel in your new journey.

-www.auckland.ac.nz/scienceambassadors
+auckland.ac.nz/scienceambassadors